 The rumor seems to stem from a few various places and seems to crop up every year.
 First, Machu Picchu is a UNESCO World Heritage site that is considered endangered due to the large amount of traffic that comes to it each year.
 Due to extensive erosion around the archaeological site, there have been negotiations between Peru and UNESCO to reduce the number of people allowed to enter per year to help conserve the cultural heritage site.
 Many worry that these talks will result in Machu Picchu closing.

-In 2010, there was extensive flooding around Aguas Calientes, which caused approximately 4,000 people to become stranded due to damage of the railway between Aguas Calientes and Ollantaytambo, which caused Machu Picchu to close for two months.
+In 2010, there was extensive flooding around Aguas Calientes, which caused approximately 4,000 people to become stranded due to damage to the railway between Aguas Calientes and Ollantaytambo, which caused Machu Picchu to close for two months.
 The result was lost revenue of $185 million for Peru.
 This is not a small chunk of change, and Peru is going to do everything in its power to preserve the site while allowing people to visit it.

 Additionally, there have been some unexpected closings to Machu Picchu throughout the years.
 In 2016, Machu Picchu Mountain and Huayna Picchu Mountain closed to the public for maintenance.
 Because of the shared named between Machu Picchu Mountain and the Machu Picchu citadel, rumors spread rapidly that Machu Picchu may be closing forever.

 In 2017, there was extensive flooding and many landslides in Peru.
-This caused many would be travelers to cancel their plans visiting Machu Picchu.
+This caused many would-be travelers to cancel their plans visiting Machu Picchu.
 Parts of the Inca Trail were affected in the flooding and landslides, but Machu Picchu remained untouched and remained open.

 Confusion with the Inca Trail Closure